chintan0513/chintan0513/README.md

 ## 📝 About Me

  - 👋 Hi, I’m Chintan Tripathi
- - 👀 I’m interested in REACT, AWS and DATA SCIENCE
+ - 👀 I’m interested in REACT, Cloud and DATA SCIENCE
  - 🌱 I’m currently learning everything 🤣
  - 👯 I’m looking to collaborate with other content creators
- - 🥅 2022 Goal: Learn more about Full Stack Web Dev and Cloud ☁️
+ - 🥅 2023 Goal: Learn more about Full Stack Web Dev and Cloud ☁️
  - ⚡ Fun fact: I'm fond of Cricket and Cycling

 ## 📫 How to reach me!